 I’ve been praying those words often since I heard a recording of the Australian band Sons of Korah singing Psalm 17.
 That was a few years ago, so I’ve had a lot of time to ponder the various ways a person could interpret those words.

 First, some information about the meaning.
 “Apple of your eye” is a very old term in English, slang for something or someone who is cherished above all else.
-In old England, the pupil of the eye was viewed as round and solid, often called the apple of the eye, so using the term to refer to something or someone highly valuable to us is a metaphor, comparing the value of that thing or person to the preciousness of our eyes.
+In old England, the pupil of the eye was viewed as round and...Read full article »

 Lynne Baab • Wednesday July 3 2019

 For the past five to ten years, I’ve been reading about mindfulness meditation, analyzing it from a Christian view point and pondering the connections between Christian prayer and mindfulness.
 I want to make four suggestions about how mindfulness can help us pray more creatively.